RUDHRESH191106/Ecommerce-Follow-Along./README.md

 Responsive Design
 Used CSS Flexbox and media queries to ensure the Navbar is fully responsive on all screen sizes (mobile, tablet, desktop).
 Added a hamburger menu for smaller screens to toggle the navigation links.

+# Milestone 16: we will create an product info page that display all the product data and choose quantity and add to card button.

+-How to new page to display each product.
+-How to add quantity and add to card button

+# Milestone 17: we will write an backend endpoint to add products to cart and store in database.

+-Edit the user schema to store cart products .
+-Write an end point to receive the product details and store in database.

+# Milestone 18: we will create an Backend endpoint for the cart page.
+We will write the backend logic to fetch all the products inside user cart to display in cart page.

+-Create an endpoint to receive request from cart page.
+-Create an backend endpoint to fetch all the products inside cart with user mail.